Clinkle/objective-c-style-guide/README.md

 if (!error) return success;
 ```

+This bracket-with-newlines pattern also applies to `for()` and `while()` loops and other bracket-delimited control flows.

 ### Ternary Operator

-The Ternary operator, ? , should only be used when it increases clarity or code neatness.
+The Ternary operator `?` should be used when it increases clarity or code neatness.
 A single condition is usually all that should be evaluated.
-Evaluating multiple conditions is usually more understandable as an if statement, or refactored into instance variables.
+Evaluating multiple conditions is usually more understandable as an if statement, or refactored into a seperate method.

 **For example:**
 ```objc